DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 won’t be the easiest ones to beat.
 I would recommend getting at least level 15.
 Don't forget to unhide the quests, when you actually would want and would be able to start them.
 * **MoreHUD** - No idea why, but Phoenix has disabled the appearance of information about potions, spell books etc. in her MoreHUD preset, when you move your cursor over those items.
 That is optional, but I would like to actually see this useful information, so let's enable it back by ticking _Show Ingredient Effects_ and _Show Other Effects_ in _Target's Data_ options.
+> This option should be already chosen for Wabbajack users.

 Soon enough (or maybe not) you will get some kind of special powers.
 Here is a reminder on how to use them: